zulip/zulip/help/format-a-quote.md

 1. _(optional)_ Select the text you want to format.

-1. Click the **Quote** (<i class="zulip-icon zulip-icon-quote"></i>) icon at the bottom of the compose box to insert quote formatting.
+1. Click the **Quote** (<i class="zulip-icon zulip-icon-quote"></i>) icon at the bottom of the compose box to insert quote block formatting.

 !!! tip ""